redis/redis-doc/commands/xtrim.md

 XTRIM mystream MAXLEN 1000
 ```

+By default, or when provided with the optional `=` argument, the command
+performs exact trimming.
+That means that the trimmed stream's length will be
+exactly the minimum between its original length and the specified maximum
+length.

 It is possible to give the command in the following special form in
 order to make it more efficient: